 Traverses a folder structure, building pyramids and calculating statistics for all the raster datasets it contains.
 It can also build pyramids and calculate statistics for all the items in a mosaic dataset.

-Calculates statistics for a raster dataset or mosaic dataset.
+Calculates statistics for a raster dataset or a mosaic dataset.

 Converts a raster function template between formats (rft.xml, json, and binary).